-Figure 1a displays a time structure map as denoted by the contours with an amplitude overlay (colour) from the mapped top of the reservoir in this field.
+Figure 1a displays a time structure map as denoted by the contours with an amplitude overlay (color) from the mapped top of the reservoir in this field.
 The horizon at the top of the reservoir was picked on a trough (low impedance) on zero phase seismic data (SEG normal polarity).
 Figure 1a indicates that there is a relatively good amplitude conformance to structure based on the amplitude.
 Figure 1b is a display of classification probability from the SOM analysis at the top of the reservoir at the same scale as Figure 1a.
 This indicates that the top of this reservoir exhibits an anomalous response from the SOM analysis where any data points with a probability of less than 1% are displayed in the white areas.
 In comparing Figure 1a and 1b it is apparent that the low probability area corresponds closely to the amplitude conformance to structure as denoted by the yellow outline in Figure 1b.
 This confirms the identification of the productive area with low probability and proves the efficacy of this SOM approach.
 The consistency of the low probability SOM response in the field is another positive DHI indicator.
-In fact, the probabilities as low as .01% still produce a consistent response over the field indicating how evaluation of low probability anomalies is critical in the interpretation of DHI characteristics.
+In fact, the probabilities as low as .01% still produce a consistent response over the field indicating how the evaluation of low probability anomalies is critical in the interpretation of DHI characteristics.

-This field contains oil with a gas cap and before drilling there were hints of possible flat spots suggesting hydrocarbon contacts on the seismic data, but the evidence was inconsistent and not definitive.
-Figure 2 displays a north-south vertical inline profile through the middle of field and its location is denoted in Figure 1.
+This field contains oil with a gas cap and before drilling, there were hints of possible flat spots suggesting hydrocarbon contacts on the seismic data, but the evidence was inconsistent and not definitive.
+Figure 2 displays a north-south vertical inline profile through the middle of the field and its location is denoted in Figure 1.
 Figure 2a exhibits the initial stacked amplitude data with the location of the field annotated.
 Figure 2b denotes the SOM analysis results of this same vertical inline 9411 which incorporated the eight instantaneous attributes listed above in a 5X5 neuron matrix.
-The associated 2D colour map in Figure 2b denotes the 25 natural patterns or clusters identified from the SOM process.
+The associated 2D color map in Figure 2b denotes the 25 natural patterns or clusters identified from the SOM process.
 It is apparent in this figure that the reservoir and portions of the gas/oil contact and the oil/water contact are easily identified.
-This is more easily seen in Figure 2c where the 2D colour map indicates that the neurons highlighted in grey (20 and 25) are defining the hydrocarbon-bearing portions of the reservoir above the hydrocarbon contacts and the flat spots interpreted as hydrocarbon contacts are designated by the rust-coloured neuron (15).
+This is more easily seen in Figure 2c where the 2D color map indicates that the neurons highlighted in grey (20 and 25) are defining the hydrocarbon-bearing portions of the reservoir above the hydrocarbon contacts and the flat spots interpreted as hydrocarbon contacts are designated by the rust-colored neuron (15).
 The location of the reservoir and hydrocarbon contacts are corroborated by well control.
 The southern edge of the reservoir is revealed in the enlargements of the column displays on the right.
 Downdip of the field is another undrilled anomaly defined by the SOM analysis that exhibits similar DHI characteristics identified by the same neurons.

 West to east crossline 3179 over the field is displayed in Figure 3 and with it the location designated in Figure 1.
 The stacked seismic amplitude display of Figure 3a indicates that its tie with inline 9411 is located in the updip portion of the reservoir where there is an apparent gas/oil contact.
-Figure 3b exhibits the SOM results of this west-east line utilizing 25 neurons as designated by the 2D colour map.
-Similar to Figure 2b, Figure 3b indicates that the SOM analysis has clearly defined the reservoir by the grey neurons (20 and 25) and the hydrocarbon contacts in the rust-coloured neuron (15).
-Towards the west the rust-coloured neuron (15) denotes the oil/water contact as defined by the flat spot on this crossline.
+Figure 3b exhibits the SOM results of this west-east line utilizing 25 neurons as designated by the 2D color map.
+Similar to Figure 2b, Figure 3b indicates that the SOM analysis has clearly defined the reservoir by the grey neurons (20 and 25) and the hydrocarbon contacts in the rust-colored neuron (15).
+Towards the west, the rust-colored neuron (15) denotes the oil/water contact as defined by the flat spot on this crossline.
 Figure 3c displays only neurons 15, 20, and 25 to clearly define the reservoir, its relationship above the hydrocarbon contacts, and the contacts themselves.
 The three enlargements on the left are added for detail.

 What is very evident from the SOM results in both Figures 2 and 3 is a clear character change and definition of the downdip edges of the reservoir.
 The downdip edge definition of an interpreted trap is an important DHI characteristic that is clearly defined by the SOM analysis in this field.
 The expanded insets in Figures 2 and 3 indicate that the SOM results are producing higher resolution results than the amplitude data alone and the edge terminations of the field are easily interpreted.
 These results substantiate that the SOM process with the appropriate set of seismic attributes can exhibit thin beds better than conventional amplitude data.